 The Florida Museum's collections provide the most complete basis available for study of Cenozoic vertebrate life and evolution in the eastern United States and the circum-Caribbean Basin area.

-- May 14-16.
-Annual Meeting of the Southeastern Association of Vertebrate Paleontology.
-This year's meeting is at the University of Alabama Museum of Natural History in Tuscaloosa.
+- May 15-17, 2016.
+Ninth Annual Meeting of the Southeastern Association of Vertebrate Paleontology, to be held at the Virginia Museum of Natural History, Martinsville.

 Research News From Our Collections

 - ScienceDaily article featuring Jason Bourque: Climate-change clues from turtles of tropical Wyoming.